 110 Planets, Stars, and Galaxies.
-F and S, core.
-A survey of the major astronomical objects, such as planets, stars, and galaxies; a study of their characteristics and their organization into a dynamic, structured universe; an investigation of the processes now occurring in the universe and the projects.
-Prerequisites: Mathematics 111 and one course in college physics other than 110 or 112.
+F and S. core.
+A survey of the major astronomical objects, such as planets, stars, and galaxies; a study of their characteristics and their organization into a dynamic, structured universe; an investigation of the processes now occurring in the universe and the methods used to study them.
+The course includes a presentation of the evidence of the history and development of the universe, a description of cosmological models, and a discussion of possible Christian responses to them.
 Mr. H. Van Till.
-Not offered 1981-82.

 201 Contemporary Astronomy.
-S alternate years, core.
+F alternate years, core.
 An introduction to modern astronomy and astrophysics for students concentrating in the area of science and mathematics.
 Major topics include the nature of stars and galaxies, the physical processes occurring in various celestial objects, and the current cosmological theories.
-Lectures, laboratory exercises, and observing
+Lectures, laboratory exercises, and observing projects.
+Prerequisites: Mathematics 161 and one course in college physics other than 110 or 112.
+Mr. H. Van Till.